patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Debugging

 Debugging is an interesting proposition for the target audience.
-* Adults – example: @garybernhardt “I’m in a super good mood.
+* Adults (example) @garybernhardt: “I’m in a super good mood.
 Everything is still broken, but now it’s funny instead of making me mad.”
-* Years 3–8 – Now, I’ve seen their projects, and for some let me assure you: ‘Everything is broken’, but they’re not fazed.
+* Years 3–8: Now, I’ve seen their projects, and for some let me assure
+you: ‘Everything is broken’, but they’re not fazed.

 There is a learning curve on the road to learning to debug your project, and there are some useful built-ins, like message and comment notes.
-The coolest of which is though: `Good Point 4: code blocks can be modified at runtime in the designer` - all versions allow blocks to be dragged in, then dragged out while the project is running.
+The coolest of which, though, is: `Good Point 4: code blocks can be modified at runtime in the designer`.
+All versions allow blocks to be dragged in, then dragged out while the project is running.

 Can _your_ tool do that?

-Figure 2 is a grab of the code blocks being inspected _while the code is running_ and Figure 3 is a grab of a chunk of code blocks after being pulled out of their container block _while the code is running_.
+Figure 2 is a grab of the code blocks being inspected while the code is running and Figure 3 is a grab of a chunk of code blocks after being pulled out of their container block _while the code is running_.

-Did I mention you can do this while the code is running?
+Did I mention you can do this _while the code is running_?

 ![Figure 2 - The code blocks being run](in-large.png)
 ![Figure 3 - The code blocks not being run!](out-large.png)

-You can do this while just using the mouse – the selection extends naturally from your selected block to the end of the enclosing container block – another `Good Point 5: selection of blocks has some subtle but powerful affordances`.
-Making use of another `Good Point 6: the positioning of code blocks in the scripts area can be arbitrary`, so you can park a small chunk of logic still within the visual context of where it was running to reduce the cognitive load.
+You can do this while just using the mouse – the selection extends naturally from your selected block to the end of the enclosing container block – making `Good Point 5: selection of blocks has some subtle but powerful affordances`.
+Making use of `Good Point 6: the positioning of code blocks in the scripts area can be arbitrary`, you can park a small chunk of logic within the visual context of where it was running to reduce the cognitive load.

 This works particularly well on an interactive whiteboard to show the effect of a chunk of code blocks.

-Even more impressively: the Old Scratch 1.x desktop version, has a similar _single step_, which illuminates the currently running block!
+Even more impressively: the Old Scratch 1.x desktop version, has a similar single step, which illuminates the currently running block!

+Clearly
-Clearly this was too mind-blowing and is no longer available in the current version.
+this was too mind-blowing and is no longer available in the current version.

 # Why Should I be interested in Scratch?
 A good question.
 Here are some topics to persuade you.